 Edwin Moses, Travis Tygart, Annie Skinner, and the entire USADA team who have taken such a deep interest in our sport and have given so generously of their time over the last several years as evidenced by their presentation today, we thank you.

 The formal introduction of the bill July 16th was an important step forward.

-It will take determination, unit and support to move it forward.
+It will take determination, unity and support to move it forward.

 It will take reconciliation and probably some sacrifice in the name of the greater good.